 seaborne | Garth Neustadter & Kjell van Sice

-This commission of a thirty minute work for six percussionists and video projection is at the nexus of the percussive art soundscape and the visual celebration of our endangered oceans.
+This thirty minute work for six percussionists and video projection is at the nexus of the percussive art soundscape and the visual celebration of our endangered oceans.
 Just as rhythm and the percussive voice are the heartbeat of music, our precious oceans are the lifeblood of the planet and thus our very existence.
-Seaborne will attempt to awaken sensibilities in the listener / viewer to both the importance and beauty that our oceans possess.
-For this project, the Collective’s Artistic Director Robert van Sice brings together two extraordinary young talents.
-Emmy Award-Winning composer Garth Neustadter and water lensman Kjell van Sice.
-Neustadter’s mastery of cinematic composition and Kjell van Sice’s poetic aquatic images promise a powerful collaboration.
+Seaborne awakens sensibilities in the listener / viewer to both the importance and beauty that our oceans possess.
+For this project, the Collective’s Artistic Director Robert van Sice brought together two extraordinary young talents: Emmy Award-Winning composer Garth Neustadter and water lensman Kjell van Sice.
+Neustadter’s mastery of cinematic composition and Kjell van Sice’s poetic aquatic images produce a powerful collaboration.
 The piece is designed to be the sister piece to one of the seminal pieces in the percussion repertoire, Steve Reich’s iconic Sextet.

 sextet | Steve Reich

 Steve Reich's Sextet is in five movements played without pause.
 The relationship of the five movements is that of an arch form, A-B-C-B-A. The first and last movements are fast, the second and fourth moderate and the third, slow.
 Changes of tempo are made abruptly at the beginning of new movements by metric modulation to either get slower or faster.
 Movements are also organized harmonically with the chord cycle for the first and fifth, another for the second and fourth, and yet another for the third.
 The harmonies used are largely dominant chords with added tones creating a somewhat darker, chromatic and more varied harmonic language were suggested by The Desert Music (1984).